 As the AI algorithms analyse the data, they generate alerts when suspicious activities or potential threats are detected.
 These alerts are not merely raw data points; they are enriched with contextual information and presented in a clear and prioritised manner.
 Each alert includes details about the threat, affected assets, potential impact, and recommended actions.

-In the dynamic landscape of cybersecurity, time is of the essence.
-MXDR leverages automation to streamline the process of alert triage and threat mitigation.
+When it comes to an attack, time is of the essence.
+MXDR uses cybersecurity automation to streamline the process of alert triage and threat mitigation.
 When an alert is generated, automation plays a crucial role in:

 While automation accelerates response times, the human element remains pivotal in the MXDR process.
 Security Operations Centre (SOC) teams play a critical role in threat remediation.
 Equipped with enriched threat intelligence and actionable insights, SOC analysts can swiftly assess alerts, validate threats, and orchestrate a targeted response.